bitmarck-service/base32check/docs/introduction.md

 Part of the Base32Check1 algorithm is a [primitive polynomial](http://mathworld.wolfram.com/PrimitivePolynomial.html).
 We have chosen this primitive polynomial to be 1 + x + x<sup>3</sup> + x<sup>4</sup> + x<sup>5</sup>, which is
 different from the one chosen by Thaddée Tyl, which is 1 + x<sup>2</sup> + x<sup>5</sup>.
-**As a consequence, the checksums computed by our sample implementations are different from the ones computed by the [original Javascript implementation](https://github.com/espadrine/base32check)!**
+**As a consequence, the checksums computed by our implementations are different from the ones computed by the [original Javascript implementation](https://github.com/espadrine/base32check)!**
 Alongside the sample implementations we also provide test code as evidence that the algorithm's desired properties still hold.